lottie-react-native/lottie-react-native/README.md

 react-native link lottie-react-native
 ```

+After this, open the Xcode project configuration and add the `Lottie.framework` as `Embedded Binaries`.

 For android, you can `react-native link` as well:

 ```bash
 react-native link lottie-react-native